nh4ttruong/ctf-write-up/RedTeamLongeCTF/WRITEUP.md

 ![](Images/whereeh.png)

 Look at the picture, I was impressed by the tower behind.
 But we can't guess that what it name and where it is.
-After found something special on the picture, I see the text on the building wall.
-I guess that this text is * "Zum Puddelwerk" *.
+After researching something special on the picture, I see the text on the building wall.
+I guess that this text is *"Zum Puddelwerk"*.
 Use my google maps skill and I got a information relate to that name.
 That is the name of street in Germany.
 So that, I used two information about the given picture for the next step.

 The next step, I use Google Image to search with "tower in Germany".
 After 10 minutes looked up on Google Images, I realized that is *"The Fernsehturm (TV Tower)"*: